V-Sekai/manuals/decisions/20211005-create-add-spring-bones-to-vrm-models.md

-# Create a standard procedure from adding spring bones to VRM models.
+# Proposed: Create a standard procedure from adding spring bones to VRM models.

 ## Context and Problem Statement